author logo, Florence Cole

 Off from the scullery was a small alcove or cubby hole for the sink with a single cold water tap made of brass.
 This was the only water supply in the house.
 Hot water had to be heated in either the copper or in a kettle.

-The alcove was well planned as it did afford some privacy when we washed there.
+The alcove was well planned as it did afford some privacy when we washed there because it could be closed off with a curtain.
 On the wall was a wooden plate drainer and a soap box.
 No exotic soap ever found its way there, just ordinary household soap, usually with little pieces of grit embedded in where my mother had used it to wash the floor.
 We used it for washing ourselves, but I don't think our complexions suffered because of it.

 The back door